AkiraBrahe/BTX_ExpansionPack/README.md

 ## Mod Progress

-The mod adds 74 new BattleMechs and 242 new 'Mech variants, utilizing nearly every CAB model that fits into the BattleTech Extended timeline and goes beyond it, reaching up to the year 3065.
+The mod adds 76 new BattleMechs and 242 new 'Mech variants, utilizing nearly every CAB model that fits into the BattleTech Extended timeline and goes beyond it, reaching up to the year 3065.

-More 'Mechs variants, as well as entirely new 'Mechs, may be added in the future as new CAB models become available.
-Some of them will be available for purchase at factory shops in the next major update.
+The next major update, due next year, will introduce a wealth of new 'Mech variants, some of which will be available in factory shops.
+Additionally, as new CAB models become available, entirely new BattleMechs may also be introduced.

 | Pack #1               | Pack #2          | Pack #3                       | Pack #4                     |
 | :-------------------- | :--------------- | :---------------------------- | :-------------------------- |